 All of our SDC capsules have the "MicParts" name engraved inside the capsule as a sign of authenticity.

-They are not compatible with the Joe Meek JM27, MXL 993, Cascade M39, Schoeps CMC5 or Neumann KM84.
+They are known to not be compatible with the Joe Meek JM27, MXL 993, Cascade M39, Schoeps CMC5, Studio Projects C4, Rode NT5, and Neumann KM84.

 Compatibility with other models is unknown.
 We do not have a longer, secret list of compatible models here.
 If you wish to ask whether your obscure SDC is compatible, we'd love to help, but don't have an answer.
 You should first measure the outside diameter of your mic; if it is different than 22mm, it is not likely that our capsules will fit.
 If it is 22mm, you have the option of buying the capsules and trying them, or, send us your mic and we'll test it here.